WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 <div float="right"><img src="./resources/Git19.png" /></div>

-- Return to your GitBash window, and enter the following command: <mark>git commit -m "Initial Commit"
+- Return to your GitBash window, and enter the following command: <mark>git commit -m "Initial Commit"</mark>

 - The <mark>-m</mark> tells GitBash we are including a message in our commit.

 - When we <mark>commit</mark>, we are adding files to be tracked by GitBash and GitHub.

-- We will use this command everytime we make changes to our program.
-Including a message help us keep track of what was changed in GitHub.
+- We will use this command every time we make changes to our program, thereby including a message help us keep track of what was changed in GitHub.

 ## GitBash/GitHub cont.